JadeGoat/sg_property_datapipeline/README.md

 5. preprocess_data.py script also reads from the table named 'carpark_info', process x_coord, y_coord to lat, lon and split address into useful data (further improvement required, in order to use town column)

-6. add draft district zone map scripts, pending access to masterplan api.
+6. added district zone map scripts into database using onemap api.

 # Known Issue
 Conversion to town from address consist of part 1 and part 2.